gayeongpark/gayeongpark.github.io/_posts/2024-09-06-MEDIA-AND-CONNECTORS.md

 ## Copper Cables

-1. Twisted Pair Cables : Two conductors twisted together to reduce electromagnetic interference (EMI) and crosstalk.
+1.  **Twisted Pair Cables** : Two conductors twisted together to reduce electromagnetic interference (EMI) and crosstalk.
 Used in transmitting data and voice signals for networking and telecommunications.
 Twisting enhances signal consistency and reduces susceptibility to interference.
+It is commonly used for **medium-range applications**.

     - Unshielded Twisted Pair (UTP) : Most common, lightweight, flexible, and cost-effective.
 No additional shielding, making them smaller and easier to install but more susceptible to EMI(Electromagnetic interference) and noise.
 Common in Ethernet-based LANs.